sampsyo/bril/docs/tools/rust.md

 There are two helper functions, `load_program`, which will read a valid Bril program from stdin, and `output_program` which writes your Bril program to stdout.
 Otherwise, this library can be treated like any other [serde][] JSON representation.

+Examples
+---

+There is currently a very trivial example that uses this interface to create a rust implementation of `bril2txt`.
+Run it with `cargo run --example bril2txt`.

 Development
 -----------